Nubians

-Early Neolithic settlements have been found in the central Nubian region dating back to 7000 BC, with Wadi Halfa believed to be the oldest settlement in the central Nile valley.
+Neolithic settlements have been found in the central Nubian region dating back to 7000 BC, with Wadi Halfa believed to be the oldest settlement in the central Nile valley.
 Parts of Nubia, particularly Lower Nubia, were at times a part of ancient Pharaonic Egypt and at other times a rival state representing parts of Meroë or the Kingdom of Kush.
 By the Twenty-fifth Dynasty (744 BC–656 BC), all of Egypt was united with Nubia, extending down to what is now Khartoum.
-However, In 656 BC the native Twenty-sixth Dynasty regained control of Egypt.
+However, in 656 BC, the native Twenty-sixth Dynasty regained control of Egypt.
 As warriors, the ancient Nubians were famous for their skill and precision with the bow and arrow.
 In the Middle Ages, the Nubians converted to Christianity and established three kingdoms: Nobatia in the north, Makuria in the center, and Alodia in the south.
 They then converted to Islam during the Islamization of the Sudan region.